Graduate jobs in sales

 Graduate jobs in sales versus graduate schemes

-Graduates considering a career in sales have plenty of roles to choose from, and can apply to graduate schemes with big employers as well as jobs with employers of all sizes.
-Employers actively seeking graduates for sales roles typically offer training and an insight into different areas of the business, whether through learning and development on the job or via a formal graduate training scheme.
-Some graduates may experience working in sales through a placement on a general management graduate scheme and then decide to specialise in this area.
+You could start your career on a formal sales graduate scheme with a big employer, or in a sales job with a company of any size.
+Employers actively seeking graduates for sales roles typically offer training and an insight into different areas of the business, whether through learning and development on the job or via a graduate training scheme.
+You might also experience working in sales through a placement on a general management graduate scheme and then decide to specialise in this area.

 If you apply for a graduate scheme, you're likely to be invited to submit an online application, possibly with a CV attached, and could then be asked to attend an assessment centre.
 Our overview of the different methods employers use to recruit graduates tells you what to expect.